precice/fmi-runner/docs/README.md

 The config file allows you to access and manipulate the variables within the FMU model.
 Therefore, the variable names have to match with the variables listed in the `ModelDescription.xml` of the FMU.

-Let's have a closer look at the specific dictionaries:
+Let us have a closer look at the specific dictionaries:

 **simulation_params**: The list `fmu_read_data_names` is used to specify the read data of the FMU, while the list `fmu_write_data_names` concerns the write data.
 If you exchange scalar data, use a list with one entry.
 If you exchange vector data via preCICE, the number of list entries has to match the dimensions defined in the `precice-config.xml`.
 For example, to read a two-dimensional force on two scalar FMU variables use